Updated: Nov 9

 Mexico City.
 At long last Ken was on Latin American soil.
 He immediately noticed the difference in the rhythm of life.

 It was more spontaneous.
 More vibrant.
-He realised that the type of adventure dreamt of six years previously with Alan now lay at his fingertips.
+He realised that the type of adventure dreamt of years previously with Alan now lay at his fingertips.

-He nearly froze to death on a Costa Rican mountaintop, all but fried under the hot sun in the Panamanian interior, took a spill from the bike which cut him up badly, got bitten and bedded for a week by a poisonous spider, and was accused of being a spy by secret police.
+He nearly froze to death on a Costa Rican mountaintop, all but died under the hot sun in the Panamanian interior, took a spill from the bike which cut him up badly, got bitten and bedded for a week by a poisonous spider, and was accused of being a spy by secret police.

 His personal challenges continued.
 Teeming up with Guy Ruan, a Frenchman, he crossed The Darién Gap, a notorious jungle between Panama and Colombia...

 Above is the route Ken took with Guy across the Darien Gap.
 These days the Pan-American Highway extends through the interior to Yaviza but when Guy and Ken did it there was no road on that stretch.
 They had to slog through the rain forest, along a difficult, very muddy track, carrying their belongings up and down over small hills for hours on end.
 The total crossing of the Darien took them ten days.
 They walked and hired locals from the odd villages to pole them down rivers in piraguas (canoes hewn from tree-trunks).

 At Palo de Los Letras they reached the Colombian border.
 After years of travel and some dangerous episodes through Europe, Asia, and Australasia, Ken had finally made it to South America.
 But the biggest test was still to come...